- Good road manners

 How safe is the GMC Terrain?

-Standard equipment and infotainment carry the GMC Terrain weight.
+The Terrain’s standard features and infotainment carry the weight.

 Which GMC Terrain should I buy?